 - Form 5498-ESA (Coverdell ESA Contribution Information)

-If you own Ameriprise certificates, Columbia mutual funds, Ameriprise brokerage and/or Managed Accounts investments within your IRA (or other retirement plan), you have a Custodial IRA plan.
+If you own Ameriprise certificates, Ameriprise brokerage and/or Managed Accounts investments within your IRA or other retirement plan, you have a Custodial IRA plan.
 Tax reporting for Custodial IRA plans is generated at a plan level instead of by individual account.
 We will mail you the following tax statements depending on the activity in your plan:

 - You will receive one Form 5498, reporting the aggregate Fair Market Value and contributions for all of the accounts within one Custodial IRA plan.

-- You will receive a separate Form 1099-R for each different distribution code8 within your plan in 2016.
+- You will receive a separate Form 1099-R for each different distribution code7 within your plan in 2019

-- Additionally, you will also receive a separate Form 1099-R for each state if you had state income tax withheld for more than one state.
+- You will also receive a separate Form 1099-R for each state if you had state income tax withheld for more than one state

-- The account number on Form 1099-R is the lowest account number within the plan that had a distribution in 2016 for the reported distribution code.1
+- The account number on Form 1099-R is the lowest account number within the plan that had a distribution in 2019 for the reported distribution code7,8

-- Owned a traditional IRA, including a Rollover IRA or Beneficial (Inherited) IRA, SEP, SIMPLE or ROTH and had a value on Dec.
-31, 2016.
+- You owned a traditional IRA, including a Rollover IRA or Beneficial (Inherited) IRA, SEP, SIMPLE or ROTH and had a value on Dec.
+31, 2019

-- Made 2016 reportable contributions to a traditional IRA, including a Rollover IRA or SEP, SIMPLE, or Roth IRA.
+- You made 2019 reportable contributions to a traditional IRA, including a Rollover IRA or SEP, SIMPLE, or Roth IRA

-- Recharacterized contributions into a traditional IRA, SEP, SIMPLE or Roth IRA plan Converted a traditional IRA, SEP or SIMPLE to a Roth IRA
+- You recharacterized contributions into a traditional IRA, SEP, SIMPLE or Roth IRA plan or converted a traditional IRA, SEP or SIMPLE to a Roth IRA

-- Rolled money into a traditional IRA, including a Rollover or, SEP, SIMPLE or Roth IRA.
+- You rolled money into a traditional IRA, including a Rollover, or SEP, SIMPLE or Roth IRA

-- Made Traditional IRA or Roth IRA contributions for 2016
+- You made Traditional IRA or Roth IRA contributions for 2019

-- Had contribution designations changed to or from the 2016 tax year
+- You changed contribution designations to or from the 2019 tax year

-- Have updated fair market value (FMV) and required minimum distribution (RMD) amounts and hard-to-value asset information, if applicable9
+- You have updated fair market value (FMV) and required minimum distribution (RMD) amounts and hard-to-value asset information, if applicable9